 project objectives for grading

-• apply knowledge of narrative, its manipulation, and application across media in non-linear form
+- apply knowledge of narrative, its manipulation, and application across media in non-linear form

-• apply the communicative potential of the various temporal elements (duration, motion, and transition) and communication channels (image, text, voice, music, sound effects) to classroom projects
+(how well do you construct an interesting experience?) - apply the communicative potential of the various temporal elements (duration, motion, and transition) and communication channels (image, text, voice, music, sound effects) to classroom projects

-• apply deeper technical understanding of flash, photoshop, illustrator, and video / sound software and apply to the production of classroom projects
+(are the channels you’re using giving different types of useful info?) - apply deeper technical understanding of flash, photoshop, illustrator, and video / sound software and apply to the production of classroom projects

 (does the project function properly?)